hikatanguy/cv/README.md

 <br>

 ## Who am I and what am I looking for?
-Information technology engineer and manager, 33 years old, living in Bordeaux, France.<br>
+Information technology engineer and manager, 33 years old, living in Bordeaux, France.

 After 8 years in the tech field as a network and security engineer, where I learned lots of things and grow up as an engineer and a human being, I understood that I was happier and better leading a team and helping its members to grow.

 I seized the opportuny offered by OVHcloud to manage one – and then two – teams of software engineers.<br>